-A four mile day hike to close the mountains to practice.
+A five mile day hike to close the mountains to practice.

 Join us for a meditation hike to the gem of the Chuckanuts: Oyster Dome.This popular local destination, a prominent rocky outcrop on the southwest face of Blanchard mountain, will be our place of Closing the Mountains for the ending of our ritual hiking season.